PennCreativeLabs/git-workshop/workshop.md

 You have to be in the branch you want merge *into* and then you always specify the branch you want to merge.

-At this point, you can also try out `gitk` to visualize the changes and how the two branches have merged

 Merge Conflicts
 ---------------

-Git is pretty good at merging automagically, even when the same file is edited.
+Git is pretty good at merging automatically, even when the same file is edited.
 There are however, some situations where the same line of code is edited there is no way a computer can figure out how to merge.\
 This will trigger a conflict which you will have to fix.